Office & Food Pantry Closed for Juneteenth National Independence Day

 Happy Memorial Day

-Office & Food Pantry Closed for Memorial Day
+Office, Food Pantry & Community Kitchen Closed for Memorial Day

-Our business office and Food Pantry at 636 Old Post Road will be closed Monday, May 30, in honor of Memorial Day.
-The business office will resume regular hours on Tuesday, May 31 and the Food Pantry will resume regular hours Wednesday, June 1, 10am-12pm.
+Our business office, Food Pantry and Community Kitchen will be closed Monday, May 26, in honor of Memorial Day.
+The business office and Community Kitchen will resume regular hours on Tuesday, May 27 and the Food Pantry will resume regular hours Wednesday, May 28, 10am-12pm.
 Have a safe and happy holiday weekend!

 OFFICE & FOOD PANTRY